Introduction: Pine Cone Ball Ornament

 I was on my way home the other evening when I noticed that the pine tree on the corner was about to drop the most adorable tiny pine cones.
 I rescued a pile of them before they were crushed, lawn mowed, or otherwise destroyed.

 I like to decorate with natural items.
 This looks beautiful on a shelf or as a Christmas ornament.
+You can add a sprig of mistletoe if it is available.

 Step 1: Materials: